Princess Charlotte says first word in public on Canadian tour

-TORONTO Britain's Princess Charlotte, 1, spoke for the first time in public on Thursday during her family's Canadian tour, uttering the word "pop" while she and her brother played with balloons.
+TORONTO (Reuters) - Britain's Princess Charlotte, 1, spoke for the first time in public on Thursday during her family's Canadian tour, uttering the word "pop" while she and her brother played with balloons.

 Britain's Prince William and his wife, Catherine, Duchess of Cambridge, are on week-long trip to Canada.
 It was the first time the couple have brought their children Charlotte and George, 3, on an official visit to the country.